hui-po-wang/Real-Time-Facial-Expression-Recognition-with-DeepLearning/README.md

 # Real-Time-Facial-Expression-Recognition-with-DeepLearning
-A real-time facial expression recognition system through webcam streaming and CNN
+A real-time facial expression recognition system through webcam streaming and CNN.

+## Abstraction
+This project is aim to recognize faci expression with CNN implemented by Keras.
+I also implement a real-time module which can real-time capture user's face through webcam steaming called by opencv.
+OpenCV cropped the face it detects from the original frames and resize the cropped images to 48x48 grayscale image, then take them as inputs of deep leanring model.

+## Dataset
+[fer2013](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data) is the dataset I chose, which is anounced in Kaggle competition in 2013.

 ## Environment
 I provide my work environment for references.